Hyundai's focus on quality risks emerging market share

 STRATEGIC GAMBLE

-At its factory 50 km (30 miles) outside Chennai, a steady stream of buses ferries about 2,000 workers to and from the plant as three shifts run around the clock.
+At its factory 50 km (30 miles) outside Chennai in southern India, a steady stream of buses ferries about 2,000 workers to and from the plant as three shifts run around the clock.

 Hyundai doubled annual capacity at the plant to 600,000 cars in 2008, and was operating at full tilt within three years.